-- ✓ determination of applicability, compliance, non-compliance.
-For noncompliant expected practices, a Plan of Action or a request for a Waiver of the requirement that a Plan of Action be submitted must be attached. - √ list of documentation to support compliance, justification for findings of nonapplicability, a Plan of Action, or a request for a Waiver of the requirement that a Plan of Action be submitted. - √ signature of the individual(s) responsible for determining compliance and compiling documentation
+- ✓ Determination of applicability, compliance, non-compliance. - ✓ List of documentation to support compliance, justification for findings of non-applicability, or explanation of non-compliance - ✓ Signature of the individual(s) responsible for determining compliance and compiling documentation

 The agency completes the left side of the checklist for every expected practice ensuring that all of the required information is provided.
 Guidelines for conducting the assessment, preparing documentation, or submitting Plans of Action or requests for a Waiver of the requirement that plans of action be submitted are contained in later sections of this manual.
-During the compliance audit, Visiting Committee members will complete the right side of the checklists and forward the checklists for non-compliant and non-applicable expected practice to the Performance Based Standards & Expected Practices Accreditation Department staff for inclusion in the Visiting Committee report.
+During the compliance audit, Visiting Committee members will complete the right side of the checklists and forward the checklists for non-compliant and non-applicable expected practice to the Performance-Based Standards and Expected Practices Accreditation Department staff for inclusion in the VCR.
 Agencies should ensure they make copies of those checklists for their own records prior to the conclusion of the Visiting Committee's compliance audit.